adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 ### Building the Client for iOS

 Finally, we get to the iOS platform.
-You will need to ensure your Mac is turned on and accessible, that it has XCode installed (and you have run XCode once so that you can accept the license agreement), and it has Xamarin Studio installed.
+You will need to ensure your Mac is turned on and accessible via ssh, that it has XCode installed (and you have run XCode once so that you can accept the license agreement), and it has Visual Studio for Mac installed.

+!!! tip "Use Visual Studio Mobile Center for Mac Builds"
+    If you don't have a Mac handy, you can use [Visual Studio Mobile Center][vsmc] to build your iOS version.
+You will need a signing certificate for this as you will obviously not have access to the iOS Simulator that is available on a Mac.

 When you created the projects, you were asked to link Visual Studio to your mac.
 This linkage is used for building the project.
-In essence, the entire project is sent to the Mac and the build tools that are supplied with Xamarin Studio will be used to build the project.
+In essence, the entire project is sent to the Mac and the build tools that are supplied with Visual Studio for Mac are used to build the project.

-- Right-Click the **TaskList.iOS** project and select **Set as StartUp Project**.
+- Right-click the **TaskList.iOS** project and select **Set as StartUp Project**.
-- Right-Click the **TaskList.iOS** project and select **Build**.
+- Right-click the **TaskList.iOS** project and select **Build**.

 You knew it was not going to be that easy, right?
 Here are the errors that I received when building for the first time:

 ![iOS First Build Errors][img17]

-There are two errors right at the top.
-Let's cover the first one.
-The error about _Build Action 'EmbeddedResource' is not supported_ is an annoying one.
-The fix is to do the following:

-1. Set the iOS project as the StartUp project.
-2. Go through each project, expand the **References** node and ensure that there are no references with a warning (a little yellow triangle).
-If there are - fix those first.
-Generally, this is fixed by either using the **Restore NuGet Packages** option or removing the reference and then adding it again from NuGet.
-3. Close the solution.
-4. Re-open the solution.
-You don't need to close Visual Studio to do this.
-5. Right-Click the iOS project and select **Clean**.
-6. Right-Click the iOS project and select **Rebuild**.

-Once you have done this sequence, the error should go away.

-The error about _No valid iOS code signing keys found in keychain_ is because we have not yet signed up for an Apple Developer Account and linked it to our Mac development environment.
+The error about _No valid iOS code signing keys found in keychain_ is because we selected (by default) a package to deploy onto an iPhone and have not signed  up for an Apple Developer Account and linked it to our Mac development environment.
+To fix this, select the "iPhoneSimulator" Configuration:

-- Go to the [Apple Developer Center][15].
-- Click **Account** in the top navigation bar.
-- If you haven't got an Apple ID yet, create one first.
-- If you have go an Apple ID, then log in.

-There are a sequence of sign-up prompts in both cases (first for creating your Apple ID and secondly for signing up for the Apple Developer program).
-Once you have gone through this process, you are registered as an Apple Developer.

-!!! info
-    If you want to distribute your apps on the Apple App Store, run on real devices or get access to the beta bits, then you might consider signing up for the Apple Developer Program.
-The Apple Developer Program is an additional cost and is not required for developing iOS apps that are only run on the iOS simulator.

-Once you have created your account and enabled it as a developer account, open up XCode.
-Go to **Preferences...**, then **Account** and Click the **+** in the bottom-left corner of the window:

-![Adding an Apple ID to XCode][img18]

-Sign in with the same account you used to sign up for the developer account.

-![The Apple ID in XCode][img19]

-Click the **View Details** button.
-This will bring up the Signing Identities list.
-For a free account, it looks like this:

-![XCode Signing Identities][img20]

-Click the Create button next to **iOS Development**.
-Once the UI comes back, Click **Done**.
-For more information on this process, refer to the [Apple Documentation][16].

-You can close XCode at this point.
-Ensure Xamarin Studio is not running.
-Back within Visual Studio, right-Click the **TaskList.iOS** project and select **Rebuild**.
-This will (finally!) build the application for you.

-!!! tip
-    Getting an error about _Provisioning Profiles_ not being available?
-This is because you are building for a real device instead of the simulator.
-In order to build for a real device, you must have a linked Apple Developer Program.
-To get around this, select a Simulator before building.

-The **Run** button has received a **Device** label, but there are several simulator options.
-You should only use **Device** if you have signed up for the Apple Developer Program.
-Pick one of the simulator options like the **iPhone 6 iOS 9.3** simulator, then Click it to run the simulator.
+![Select iPhone Simulator][img31]

+Once you have selected the iPhoneSimulator configuration, re-build the mobile application.
+It should work this time.
+Run the simulator using the normal Visual Studio method.
+Visual Studio 2017 will connect to the Mac to run the simulator but display the simulator on your PC.

 Before long, you should see the following:

 ![iOS Simulator Runtime Error][img21]